wayism/org/content/philosophy/_index.md

 **Cosmic Architecture:**
 - [The Absolute](/philosophy/absolute/) - THAT which is beyond comprehension
 - [The Source](/philosophy/source/) - The creative fountain of existence
+- [The Way](/philosophy/the-way/) - Material, Soul, and Spirit energies organized, structured and controlled to form the universe we experience
 - [The THREE Domains](/philosophy/three-domains/) - Material, Soul, and Spirit realms

 ---